Updated: Aug 2

 White Balance - Auto

 The reason to choose single spot focus is that it is just easier and more efficient to focus on one section of the boat as its moving in all directions fast.
 By using an aperture of around F8 to F10 you are going to have the whole boat in focus as long as you get your single point focused correctly.
-When using 9 or 21 point focus, you may notice that the lense can end up hunting for focus.
+When using 9 or 21 point focus, you may notice that the lens can end up hunting for focus.
 Timing is critical and you need to work fast, Single point is faster and more accurate.

 When shooting in a situation like this because of the fast nature of yacht racing, I ended up taking multiple shots of the same vessel as they came into view.
 This was a safe way just in case focus was off because of the ever rocking up and down and sideways motion.
 You could spend time to check images on the back of the camera.
 They are almost impossible to see in the bright sun anyway.
-Make sure you have vibration stabilization on the camera or lense.
+Make sure you have vibration stabilization on the camera or lens.
 In my case, the Sigma has it built into the lense.

 I was out on the water for around 2.5 hours and came away with 950 images.
 As most of these were almost identical (often 30 shots of the same boat), I just went through in Adobe Lightroom and chose the one I preferred most.